yaal-coop/canaille/doc/install.rst

 Get the code
 ============

-As the moment there is no distributon package for canaille so it can be installed with the ``pip`` package manager.
+As the moment there is no distribution package for canaille.
+However, it can be installed with the ``pip`` package manager.
 Let us choose a place for the canaille environment, like ``/opt/canaille/env``.

 .. code-block:: console